oneeve8/kobble-data/content/tutorialnarrative3.md

 ***

 To create a folder, tap the plus sign next to the track that you want your folder in.
-Select Now you can place multiple items in that folder, so you can consolidate them.
+Select folder as your item type.
+Now you can place multiple items in that folder, so you can consolidate them.